Table of contents: The Food Revolution | Millennial’s Impact on Protein Trends | How Alaska Seafood Takes Sustainability to the Next Level

 Foodable: Why is proper labeling is so important in the effort to promote sustainable fish?

 MK: Currently, U.S. regulations often only require a fish to be labeled with its market name, which is designated by the FDA’s seafood list.
 Furthermore, retailers must provide Country of Origin or “COOL” labeling.
 However, none of these labels provides consumers with sustainability information about their seafood.
 In addition, illegal, unreported and unregulated fishing, as well as seafood fraud are challenges that the seafood industry faces [and it is addressing through the Seafood Import Monitoring Program which went into effect January 1].
 Third-party certification programs and the use of eco-labels are one way to demonstrate fisheries’ adherence to environmental sustainability standards.

 All seafood in Alaska is sustainable and many fisheries hold dual certifications with both the Marine Stewardship Council (MSC) and the Alaska Responsible Fisheries Management (RFM) Program.

 Though it is important to note that certification (whether that be MSC or RFM) is not what makes Alaska fisheries sustainable.
 Rather, certification is primarily a market access tool, and a verification of responsible fisheries management.
 If certification programs were to be eliminated tomorrow, nothing would change with Alaska’s fisheries and we would still maintain our rigorous management practices that protect our resource and ensure sustainable seafood for generations to come.

 You can download the full Protein Sourcing Report and receive access to the complete data set, including protein rankings and exclusive interviews with top suppliers.
-These are all available in our all new Foodable Plus Membership where you have access to our latest reports, special podcasts and custom research and editorial.
+These are all available on Foodable On-Demand where you have access to our latest reports, special podcasts, custom research, editorial, and more!